-‘Income Contingent Loans for Higher Education and COVID-19,’ a session of the World Bank / HSE University webinar series
+‘COVID-19 and Massive Switch to Online Learning: Evidence from China,’ a session of the World Bank / HSE University webinar series

 2:30–4:00pm | Moscow Time